skenderidis/f5-cis-lab/README.md

 ### Use-cases
+Throughout this demo we will try to demo as many use cases as possible with the use of CRDs/ConfigMaps/Ingress

-The CRD use cases that we will demonstrate on this Lab are the following:
+The CRD use cases:
 1) Publish two HTTP applications with CRD Virtual Server
 2) Publish two HTTPS applications with CRD Virtual Server and TLSProfile
 3) Publish and protect with WAF one HTTP Application